-Exams will be administered only on the specified dates.
+Exams will be administered on Blackboard under the appropriate unit.
 No make-up exams are administered; however, the professor reserves the right to give a make-up exam because of unforeseen valid emergencies which can be officially documented in writing.
 Should a make-up exam be given, it will differ in style from the original exam.
+Any exam not completed by the deadline will be recorded as a zero; NO EXCEPTIONS.